kanaria69/Mainecoco/README.md

-## My wife is on a tropical fruit diet, the house is full of stuff.
-It is enough to make a mango crazy.
+## A Skeleton walked into a bar he said I need a beer and a mop